n-ay/Live-data-from-API-Feed/README.md

 # Live-data-from-API-Feed

-On terminal run:
+On terminal run the following command to start the server locally:

 <code>node index.js</code>

-Make sure to have node, express and axios installed using the command:
+Prior tp tat, make sure to have node, express and axios installed using the command:

 <code>npm install express axios</code>